rahim-jr/AI-Object-Detection/README.md

 ## 🖼️ Images
 <a href="https://ibb.co/JCNgfJr"><img src="https://i.ibb.co/3kwQDZS/preview-combined.jpg" alt="preview-combined" width="100%"></a>

-## 💪 Try it
-If you are not convinced yet just try it out here: https://woody.pizza/tensorflow/object-detection/

 ## 🌐 Multiple browser support
 Probably this will work with the most browsers, but here is a list which browsers I have tested: